A-Archives-and-Forks/go-spoof/README.md

   -rm
       Removes all flags used on boot as well as the saved config file and deletes the gospoof.service.
 A complete fresh start --WebUI
-      This launches the GoSpoof Command Center
+      This launches the GoSpoof Command Center.
+To run the website without the entire GoSpoof tool running, simply cd .. then cd Web/Server then do node server.js.
+Open up a browser of your choice and go to http://localhost:3000
 ```

 <div align="center">